iipc/openwayback/openwayback-resource-resolver/README.md

 You should now have a directory with a name like `openwayback-resource-resolver-3.0.0-SNAPSHOT`.

-Now put some cdx files in `openwayback-resource-resolver-3.0.0-SNAPSHOT/cdx/` and start the Resource Resolver with: `openwayback-resource-resolver-3.0.0-SNAPSHOT/bin/warr`
+Now put some cdx files in `openwayback-resource-resolver-3.0.0-SNAPSHOT/cdx/` and start the Resource Resolver with:
+`openwayback-resource-resolver-3.0.0-SNAPSHOT/bin/warr`

+Both traditional [CDX](http://iipc.github.io/warc-specifications/specifications/cdx-format/cdx-2015/) files and the new [CDXJ](http://iipc.github.io/warc-specifications/specifications/cdx-format/openwayback-cdxj/) format is supported, but in the former case the url key must be SURT encoded.

 ## Usage

 By default WARR listen on port 8080 on all interfaces.
-This can be changed by editing `openwayback-resource-resolver-3.0.0-SNAPSHOT/config/application.conf`.
+This can be changed by editing
+`openwayback-resource-resolver-3.0.0-SNAPSHOT/config/application.conf`.

 Some options are common for the endpoints: